 Many seafood aficionados argue that cooking shrimp with the shell on enhances the overall flavour and texture of the dish.
 When shrimp is cooked with the shell on, it helps to retain the natural juices and flavours of the shrimp, resulting in a more succulent and flavourful taste.

-See also How to cook ricotta cheese
+See also How long to cook beef tenderloin steak in air fryer

 Flavour: